The quest

 11 Minute ReadHow To

-15.10.20 (Updated 21.10.22)
+15.10.20 (Updated 09.08.23)

 The causes of hair loss can be as varied as there are human beings on the planet.
-Hair loss can be hereditary or simply due to ageing, but it can also be temporary due to hormonal changes, stress or deficiencies of nutrients such as biotin, iron, protein or zinc.
-All the aforementioned causes can affect the health of your scalp and hair follicles and in certains cases induce alopecia, the technical term for hair loss.
+Hair loss can be hereditary or simply due to aging, but it can also be temporary due to hormonal changes, stress or deficiencies of nutrients such as biotin, iron, protein or zinc.
+All the aforementioned causes can affect the health of your scalp and hair follicles and in certain cases induce alopecia, the technical term for hair loss.

 Alopecia can affect men or women and can strike at any age.
 If you’ve suffered from hair loss once, the likelihood that you will experience it again is markedly increased.
 Prevention is therefore necessary to keep hair loss at bay.

-Very often, hair loss is exacerbated by high levels of stress .
+Very often, hair loss is exacerbated by high levels of stress.
 Stress related hair loss is generally the result of chronic periods of emotional difficulty that trigger an autoimmune response causing inflammation in the body.

 The good news is, if hair loss is stress related, the hair follicles themselves are not permanently damaged and when hair loss is triggered by stress, it usually grows back over time.
 The rate at which your hair regrows depends on genetic factors, and also on your ability to manage stress and to hack your lifestyle to reduce inflammation in the body.
-Following an anti-inflammatory diet and taking the right supplements can help your hair to grow back faster and prevent hair loss and breakage in the future.According to a few small recent studies, scalp massage encourages hair thickness and hair growth.
-Scalp massage has the effect of stretching the cells and connective tissue surrounding the root of hair which stimulates the follicles to produce thicker hair.
-It also helps to dilate blood vessels beneath the skin, thereby encouraging hair growth.
+Following an anti-inflammatory diet and taking the right supplements can help your hair to grow back faster and prevent hair loss and breakage in the future.

 Here is how you can give yourself an effective and easy scalp massage on wet or dry hair:

 Whilst there are many natural ways to improve hair growth, many of us are guilty of making some surprisingly common hair mistakes; mistakes that could be compounding the problem of hair loss and leaving your hair weak, brittle and susceptible to falling out.
-Changing your habits could be the key to unlocking gorgeous, glowing locks:
+Changing your habits could be the key to unlocking gorgeous, glowing locks.

 Washing your hair too frequently can strip your hair of its natural oils, meaning that your hair is no longer protected against the environment.
 Secondary oils are produced by your scalp to make up for the loss.
 These secondary oils not only make your hair look greasy but they enlarge the follicles too, making it easier for hair to fall out.
 When first increasing the time between washes, your hair may appear dirty quickly but your scalp will soon adapt to your new schedule and, as time goes on, your hair won’t require washing nearly so frequently.